About the Host School

 Lifestyle

 Teachers live in off-campus, furnished accommodation.
-Most of the teachers rent a house or an apartment covered by the accommodation allowance.
+Most of the teachers rent an apartment covered by the accommodation allowance.
 Apartments are attractive, modern and well-furnished with various air conditioners/heaters and washing machines.

 Teachers usually walk to and from school every day – the walk is usually 15 to 25 minutes long.
-After school, teachers usually retire to their apartments, do homework, go out to eat something in the neighbourhood or shop in some of the large supermarkets in the city which are easy to get to by way of taxi, bus or on foot.
+After school, teachers usually retire to their apartments, prepare for classes, go out to eat something in the neighbourhood or shop in some of the large supermarkets in the city which are easy to get to by way of taxi, bus or on foot.

 Weekends are spent shopping, visiting local sites, going to lunch or dinner, and sometimes travelling to Shanghai for the day or weekend.
-Shanghai is 50 minutes from Wuxi and has a wealth of activities and events.
+Shanghai is 45 minutes from Wuxi by train and has a wealth of activities and events.

 There are a range of tourist sites in WuXi, including: Turtle Head Park, Li Hu par, Hui mountain park and also a range of riverside walks.
 There are also special events every year, including a circus carnival and lantern show for the Mid Autumn Festival and Chinese New Year.